 Though a brain injury can be caused by many different factors, an unfortunate cause is a negligence.
 For example:

 - Workplace accidents

-Contact the Paige Donnelly personal injury law firm.
-The skilled attorneys at the Minnesota Paige Donnelly law firm have many years experience handling brain injury cases.
+Contact Paige J. Donnelly, Ltd., personal injury law firm.
+The skilled attorneys at the Minnesota law firm of Paige J. Donnelly, Ltd., have many years of experience handling brain injury cases.